navikt/pam-unleash/README.md

 }
 ```

-Using toggles should can now be reduced an import statement and the lines where unleash is
+Using toggles can now be reduced to an import statement and the lines where unleash is
 used

 Example when testing if a toggle is disabled (given that